-Use the guidelines below to identify and resolve the most common causes.
+Use the guidelines below to identify and resolve the most common missing input causes in ScriptBuilder.

 The dataset name does not exist